R I A L T O

 She hid her head and went inside and whispered to her husband to bring in the groceries.
 She didn't want them to know where she lived.

-An older woman in black, stands outside the thick wood door carrying a glass cup of tea on an elaborate plate.
-The woman raps the door with her knuckles.
-There are etched birds in the cornices of the door.
+An older woman in black, stands outside the thick wood door of the hotel room, with a glass of tea on an elaborate plate.
+She raps the door with her knuckles.
+Etched birds are in the cornices of the door.

 Aja walks to the door and opens it.

-The woman scowls at Michael, who is putting on his socks, on the bed.
+The woman scowls at Michael, who sits on the bed putting on his socks.

 The older woman frowns and retreats, closing the door abruptly behind her.